Skip to content

 Does Utah State University Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-Utah State University is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.65%, in line with strong performers nationally.
-Access is narrower — only about 3.9% of students come from the bottom income quintile, typical of more selective, higher-income institutions.
+Utah State University is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.65%, in line with strong performers nationally.
+Access is narrower: only about 3.9% of students come from the bottom income quintile, typical of more selective, higher-income institutions.
 Among bottom-quintile students who attend, roughly 16.8% go on to reach the top of the income ladder.
-The median family income of students sits near $91,300, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $91,300, a snapshot of the campus's socioeconomic mix.

 0.65%